 - 10.1 Masters degrees are different to Bachelor degrees because we don't calculate a final award mark for postgraduate taught qualifications.
 This means that we don't award classifications for Masters degrees in the way we do for Bachelor degrees.

-- 10.2 Master of Arts (MA) and Master of Architecture (MArch) qualifications and results are awarded as follows:
+- 10.2 Master of Arts (MA), Master of Science (MSc) and Master of Architecture (MArch) qualifications and results are awarded as follows:

 - Distinction (but see note below);

 - Merit (but see notes below);

-- Pass:
+- Pass;

 - Marginal Fail [no degree awarded];

 - Fail [no degree awarded].

-- •

-To qualify for the award of Distinction at MA or MArch:
+To qualify for the award of Distinction at MA, MSc or MArch: